 Competitive environment: When it comes to the competition some of the biggest companies out there competing against McDonalds is Wendy’s, Burger King, Taco Bell, and Subway.
 Wendy’s and Burger King are constantly competing with McDonalds because both companies sell a lot of the same products and attract the same target market.
 While Taco Bell and Subway have mostly completely different products and target markets, the fact that both companies are just as well known and have the ability to offer consumer a more healthier meal is what sets them apart.
 Since McDonalds hasn’t been able to capitalize on the same foods offered at both Subway and Taco Bell that is why they are such big competition.

-Political environment: A political environment it plays a big role in the company.
+Political environment: A political environment plays a big role in the company.
 The federal, state, and local government makes laws for all businesses not just one store or food chain.
-So when a lawsuit originates from one particular store all the rest have to pay also because no other store wants to be sued.
+So, when a lawsuit originates from one particular store all the rest have to pay also because no other store wants to be sued.
+Political environment is not even worth covering if this is all that you are going to do with it.
+What lawsuits, legal actions are you refering to?

 SWOT Analysis-